Frostifresh Corp. v. Reynoso

 Facts

 Frostifresh Corp.
-(Frostifresh) (plaintiff) is a dealer of home appliances.
-A Spanish-speaking Frostifresh salesman entered into negotiations with Reynoso (defendant), a Spanish speaker, to sell Reynoso a refrigerator-freezer.
-The negotiations were conducted solely in Spanish.
-Reynoso told the salesman that he was losing his job in one week and could not afford the refrigerator-freezer.
-The salesman ignored this statement and told Reynoso the unit would be paid for by commissions credited to Reynoso’s account for referring new customers to Frostifresh.
-The salesman submitted an installment contract written solely in English offering to sell Reynoso the refrigerator-freezer for $1,145.88.
-Reynoso signed the contract, but defaulted after paying Frostifresh $32.00.
+(Frostifresh) (plaintiff) was a dealer of home appliances.
+A Spanish-speaking Frostifresh salesman entered into oral negotiations with Luis Reynoso (defendant), attempting to sell Reynoso a refrigerator-freezer.
+Reynoso did not speak English and so the negotiations were conducted solely in Spanish.
+Reynoso informed the salesman that Reynoso had only one week left in his job and could not afford the refrigerator-freezer.
+However, the salesman told Reynoso that the unit would not cost Reynoso anything because Reynoso would receive bonuses or commissions on sales Frostifresh made to Reynoso’s neighbors and friends.
+The salesman then presented Reynoso with an installment contract written entirely in English.
+The contract was neither translated to Spanish nor explained to Reynoso.
+It listed a sales price of $900 and a credit charge of $245.88, for a total cost of $1,145.88.
+Reynoso signed the contract but defaulted after paying Frostifresh only $32.
 Frostifresh brought suit in New York state court against Reynoso for breach of contract.
-At trial, Frostifresh testified that the actual value of the refrigerator-freezer sold to Reynoso was only $348.00.
-The trial court considered whether the contract between Frostifresh and Reynoso was unconscionable.
+At trial, Frostifresh testified that Frostifresh’s cost for the refrigerator-freezer was only $348.
+The trial court considered whether the contract between Frostifresh and Reynoso was unconscionable and therefore unenforceable.

 Rule of Law